jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 05: Focus risk types 🧐

-Focusing on the different risk types individually appears to improve accuracy significantly compared to combining all three into a single risk category, suggesting three specialized models are better than one general model.
+Focusing on different risk types individually appears to improve accuracy significantly compared to combining all three into a single risk category, suggesting three specialized models are better than one general model.
 [See notebook.](Notebooks/05_focused_risk_types.ipynb)

 #### Spanish results